wincent/synergy/README.txt

 not want to distribute.
 I'm hoping this will be just the first of several such open source releases that I can make in the near future.

-Synergy will still be available for download and purchase on wincent.com.
+Synergy will still be available for download.
 Maybe in the future my circumstances will change and I'll be able to fully re-enter the world of Mac OS X development, in which case I'd like to work on getting Synergy into Apple's App Store.

 In any case, here's the code, in all its shameful glory.
 This was the first time I'd written a piece of software that went beyond a pet project.
 Looking back at